-How To Cope With PTSD Images And Flashbacks
+How To Deal With PTSD And Anxiety

-Medically reviewed by Melissa Guarnaccia, LCSW
+Medically reviewed by Melissa Guarnaccia, LCSW and Laura Angers Maddox, NCC, LPC

-Updated February 21, 2024by BetterHelp Editorial Team
+Updated October 24, 2024by BetterHelp Editorial Team

-Content Warning: Please be advised, the below article might mention trauma-related topics that could be triggering to the reader.
-Please see our Get Help Now page for more immediate resources.
+Please be advised, the below article might mention trauma-related topics that include suicide, substance use, or abuse which could be triggering to the reader.

 Going through a traumatic experience can result in effects that linger long after the event is over, potentially impacting your emotions, cognitive function, and behavior.
 While some emotional disturbance can be expected after trauma, many people have trouble processing their feelings and find that specific things can trigger flashbacks or other PTSD symptoms.
 There can be many options for PTSD treatment, including a variety of therapies and medications.
 You can also use coping and grounding skills in the moment to manage PTSD symptoms.
 Treatment can begin in person or online with a licensed mental health professional.